A compact model of Escherichia coli core and biosynthetic metabolism: Methods

 \subsection{Model assembly and curation}

-All the relevant pathways included in the model were assembled and curated based on information available in the EcoCyc \cite{keseler_ecocyc_2017} and KEGG \cite{kanehisa_kegg_2017} databases.
+All relevant pathways included in the model (the core metabolism reactions from ECC \cite{orth_reconstruction_2010} and the biosynthesis pathways shown in Supplementary Figures \ref{aa_biosynthesis}-\ref{c1-metabolism}) were assembled and curated based on information available in the EcoCyc \cite{keseler_ecocyc_2017} and KEGG \cite{kanehisa_kegg_2017} databases.
 The respective reactions were then extracted from \textit{i}ML1515 and parsed into a new model.
-In order to compute an equivalent biomass reaction, we first collected all the pathways required for the production of any component present in the \textit{i}ML1515 biomass reaction, but not in our model.
-These additional pathways (available in the repository supporting this manuscript) were manually curated based on available literature and database annotation to ensure they represent the biologically most relevant bioproduction route for each biomass component.
+To compute an equivalent biomass reaction, we first collected all the pathways required for the production of the components present in the \textit{i}ML1515 biomass reaction (with the exception of a small number of compounds present with very small stoichiometry, which were neglected from this analysis for simplicity), but not in our model.
+We used the "core" biomass reaction from \textit{i}ML1515 (\text{BIOMASS\_Ec\_iML1515\_core\_75p37M}), rather than alternative "WT" reaction (BIOMASS\_Ec\_iML1515\_WT\_75p37M), since its smaller number of requirements made it easier to manually curate the pathways for their production.
+These additional pathways (available in the repository supporting this manuscript) were manually curated based on the available literature and database annotations to ensure they represent the biologically most relevant bioproduction route for each biomass component.
 By adding these pathways to \textit{i}CH360, we obtained an extended model that was able to predict growth rates directly through the original \textit{i}ML1515 biomass reaction.
 The equivalent biomass function was then computed based on a reference flux distribution computed on this extended model, as explained in Supplementary Information \ref{equivalent_biomass_computation}.
+Both growth-associated (the stoichiometry of intracellular ATP in the biomass reaction) and non-growth-associated (the lower bound on the maintenance reaction, ATPM) energy requirements were directly inherited from \textit{i}ML1515.
 Model assembly, manipulation and validation were performed using the COBRA Toolbox \cite{ebrahim_cobrapy_2013}.
-Extension of database cross-annotation for the model reactions was performed through a mixture of automated database query and manual curation.
+The extension of database cross-annotation for the model reactions was performed through a mixture of automated database query and manual curation.